| Dynamism The "Dynamism" Movie Script

 creation/destruction relatively easy.
 So I'll need your feedback on

+improving it.
 Dynamic Sprite Creation Bugs

 This section has not been updated concerning makeScriptedSprite/removeScriptedSprite.